- Brand name

 If your doctor tells you to stop taking this medicine or the expiry date has passed, ask your pharmacist what to do with any medicine that is left over.

-Each Cystagon capsule contains cysteamine free base as cysteamine bitartrate.
+Each capsule contains mercaptamine free base as mercaptamine bitartrate.

 - croscarmellose sodium